LiffeyValleyAC/LiffeyValleyAC.github.io/_posts/2022-03-27-LVAC-Avondale-Cup.md

 Congratulations to David Carroll the 2022 winner of the Avondale Cup and to medalists Brigit Long and Jen Preston.

 Well done to all the athletes who competed in the 4th race of our Winter League.
-I

 Thank you to our officials for organising a great race.